 The Dynamic Authorization reference model introduces the following systems and entities:

-Dynamic Authorization System (DAS): A system supporting dynamically authorization on behalf of resources owners.
+Dynamic Authorization System (DAS): A system supporting dynamically authorization on behalf of resources holders.
 The present document does not describe the processing and exchange of messages within the Dynamic Authorization System.
 This system may reside either internally or externally within the service provider network.

 Dynamic Authorization System (DAS) Server: A server configured with policies for dynamic authorization, and provided with credentials for issuing Tokens.
 The DAS Server may include an AE for interaction with the oneM2M system.